View Categories

 Scroll down the AWS page to acknowledge and create stack

 You will be redirected to the events page.
-Once you see CREATE_COMPLETE, you can return to My Cloudpepper and click OK.
+Once you see the status CREATE_COMPLETE, you can return to My Cloudpepper and click OK.
+Your account is now successfully linked.

 Step 2.
 Select your server #